Driving Offences — Expert Legal Defence

 Consultant Road Traffic Offences Solicitor

 Ritesh qualified as a solicitor in 2020 and has since built a focused practice in road traffic law.
-He regularly defends drink driving charges — advising on the strength of the evidence, available defences, and the best strategy to protect your licence.
+He regularly provides expert legal defence for drink driving charges — advising on the strength of the evidence, available defences, and the best strategy to protect your licence.
 He represents clients across Chester, Cheshire, North Wales and throughout England and Wales.

 Charged with Drink Driving?

-Contact our road traffic solicitors in Chester today for a free, no-obligation consultation.
-Fixed fees from £1,440 inc VAT — confirmed in writing before you instruct us.
+Contact our specialist road traffic solicitors in Chester today for a free, no-obligation consultation.
+Expert legal defence with fixed fees from £1,440 inc VAT — confirmed in writing before you instruct us.

 Free Consultation